Internet Speed Test Canada

 1. Compare your results to what you pay for

-2. If slow, try our quick fixes above
+2. If slow, try the quick fixes above

 3. If still slow after fixes, contact your ISP or consider switching

-4. If you’re overpaying, look at lower-tier plans or alternative ISPs
+4. If overpaying, look at lower-tier plans or use our Cost Calculator

-For rural Canadians with limited options, Starlink satellite internet now offers genuine high-speed internet (100-400 Mbps) anywhere with a clear view of the sky.
+For rural Canadians with limited options, Starlink satellite internet now offers genuine high-speed internet (100 to 400 Mbps) anywhere with a clear view of the sky.